phloai/mojo-teacher-gpt/instructions/README.md

 ## Instructions for Utilizing Knowledge Files

 ### Overview
-These instructions guide the custom GPT in effectively using knowledge files.
+These instructions guide the custom GPT in effectively using knowledge files, emphasize the use of Table of Contents, `table_of_contents.json`, if available.
 The GPT's role is to interpret user queries and provide informed responses based on the comprehensive analysis of these knowledge files.

 ### Knowledge File Format and Information
 - The knowledge files are JSONs composed of a list of dictionaries.